pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 The ``requires`` key is a list of packages that are needed to build your package.
-The front end should install them automatically when building your package.
+The frontend should install them automatically when building your package.
+Frontends usually run builds in isolated environments, so omitting dependencies here may cause build-time errors.
 This should always include your backend's package, and might have other build-time dependencies.